ICYMI: AARP in Your Community – Philadelphia 2018

 Movies for Grownups

 On June 19, AARP Pennsylvania hosted a Movies for Grownups screening of Boundaries at the United Artist theater at the Grant Plaza in Northeast Philadelphia.
 The event attracted 97 members for a fun evening of socializing and movie viewing.
+On June 28, AARP hosted another Movies for Grownups screening.
+This time, it was a screening of Lean on Pete at the United Artist Oxford Valley Stadium theater in Bucks County, which attracted 40 members.

 The rain didn’t stop AARP Pennsylvania staff and volunteers from going out and participating in the 30th anniversary of the Philadelphia Pride Festival.
 The event provided a great opportunity to engage the LGBT community and discuss important issues impacting the 50+ and to learn about the successes and challenges faced by the LGBT community.